juanfeliperl/rock-paper-scissors/README.md

-# Rock Paper Scissors game
+# Rock Paper Scissors game [Live Demo](https://jfelipelayos.github.io/rock-paper-scissors/)

 Project made it as part of the curriculum of The Odin Project